amaumene/gostremiofr/ARCHITECTURE.md

 ├── Create priority-ordered torrent list:
 │   ├── For episodes (S3E48): Complete Seasons → Episodes → Complete Series
 │   └── For movies: Movies → Episodes → Season Packs → Complete Series
-└── processSequentialTorrents() - Process one by one:
+├── Sort all torrents by priority (resolution, then size) └── processSequentialTorrents() - Process one by one:
     ├── For each torrent in priority order:
     │   ├── Get hash (fetch for YGG if needed)